$19.95 – $34.95

 STANDARD ROOTSTOCK

-Prime Time Crabapple is grafted onto Dolgo roots that are vigorous.
-The added vigor from Malus Dolgo roots gives this already vigorous cultivar great growth.
-This Rootstock is an excellent choice for wildlife trees because it produces a full-size 20′ to 30′ tree.
+Prime Time Crabapple is grafted to a standard root that is extremely cold, hardy, and vigorous.
+This Rootstock is an excellent choice for wildlife trees because it produces a full-size 20’ to 30’ tree.
 Producing a full-size tree for wildlife means much more fruit on a given tree.
-Malus Dolgo rootstock will develop deep “Real roots,” making Prime Time crab exceptionally well anchored, penetrating well into the subsoil, pulling up lost nutrients, and therefore making Prime Time Crabapple very drought tolerant.
-This makes Malus Dolgo roots an all-around excellent rootstock for wildlife plantings.
+This rootstock will develop deep ”Real roots” making it exceptionally well anchored, penetrating well into the subsoil, pulling up lost nutrients, and making it very drought tolerant.
+This root is a great all-around rootstock for wildlife plantings.

 PLANTING INSTRUCTIONS FOR PRIME TIME CRABAPPLE